ahbarnett/multilingual-julia/README.md

 # multilingual-julia

-Minimally complete examples of interfacing between Julia and low-level languages, including the uncommon and undocumented case of _Fortran calling Julia_.
+Minimally complete examples of interfacing between Julia and various languages, including the uncommon and undocumented case of _Fortran calling Julia_.
-Interoperability between languages is essential if Julia is to integrate with scientific codebases in Fortran and C. One cannot always assume that Julia will be the top-level/driver environment.
-Libraries written in Julia should be able to be called by Fortran/C users.
+Interoperability between languages is essential if Julia is to integrate with scientific codebases in Fortran, C, and Python.
+One cannot always assume that Julia will be the top-level/driver environment.
+Libraries written in Julia should be able to be called by Fortran/C/Py users.
 This motivates this simple set of tutorial examples.
 Please help by expanding it.

 The focus is:
 * calling user-written Julia functions from C/Fortran